VermontDepartmentOfHealth/docgov/posts/RAISERROR.md

 * [`ERROR_SEVERITY()`](https://docs.microsoft.com/en-us/sql/t-sql/functions/error-severity-transact-sql)
 * [`ERROR_STATE()`](https://docs.microsoft.com/en-us/sql/t-sql/functions/error-state-transact-sql)

-So the state number can probably be gleaned more reliably just from relying on the line number from the error message
+So the state number can probably be gleaned more reliably just from relying on the line number being reported

 ## Throw VS. RaisError

 Another way to report problems & control flow is to use the `THROW` command which has a similar syntax / parameters.
 The official guidance, according to the [docs on RAISERROR](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/raiserror-transact-sql) is that:

-> New applications [SQL Server 2012+] should use [`THROW`](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/throw-transact-sql) instead
+> New applications [SQL Server 2012+] should use [`THROW`](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/throw-transact-sql) instead of `RAISERROR`

+The severity is set to 16 by default, and the state value comes last, but otherwise the syntax is pretty similar:

 ```sql
 BEGIN TRY